Student Council's Discretion: Students

-Lilicia is the President of the Journalism Club, and ranked fifth in the school's popularity poll; just falling short of getting into the Student Council.
+The President of the Journalism Club, and ranked fifth in the school's popularity poll; just falling short of getting into the Student Council.
 Lilicia and Kurimu are constantly at loggerheads.
 Lilicia also seems to be extremely afraid of Chizuru.
 She claims that she despises the current Student Council because they always laze around, doing nothing.
 She constantly targets Ken for her attacks toward the Student Council for being a two-timing individual, though her sister Elise states that it is because she likes him.
 Despite her repeated attempts to slander the Student Council, she has mutual respect for them.